johnfedoruk/bangular/aio/content/guide/aot-compiler.md

 This option should be set to `true` if using TypeScript's `--outFile` option, as the metadata files are not valid for this style of TypeScript output.
-It is not recommeded to use `--outFile` with Angular.
+It is not recommeded to use `--outFile` with Bangular.
 Use a bundler, such as [webpack](https://webpack.js.org/), instead.

 This option can also be set to `true` when using factory summaries as the factory summaries include a copy of the information that is in the `.metadata.json` file.